Birmingham Medical Malpractice Attorney

 Going back to the previous example, if the lack of treatment leads to complications, you may have a claim.
 In order to have a successful claim, though, you will need to prove that the complications you or a loved one suffered were caused by the doctor’s inadequate care or could have been prevented had the doctor acted within the standard of care.

-This can be difficult in some cases, because in certain circumstances a doctor’s mistake may not have led to your complications.
+In some instances, this can be challenging as a doctor’s mistake may not directly cause your complications.
 There are even cases where a surgeon and the staff do everything according to proper medical procedures during an operation and postoperative care, yet a patient still develops an infection or suffers another complication, which is why this is one of the more difficult steps in proving a medical malpractice claim.

 The Injury Resulted in Damages to the Patient

-Lastly, our firm must prove that not only did the doctor’s failure to meet the standard of care caused your injury, but the injury resulted in damages to you.
-Damages can include everything from pain and suffering for a surviving family after a medical malpractice error led to a loved one’s death to compensation for additional operations, treatments, or rehabilitations that were required due to the initial mistake.
+Lastly, our firm must prove that the doctor’s negligence caused your injury and resulted in damages to you.
+Damages can encompass a range of things, from the pain and suffering experienced by a surviving family following a medical malpractice error resulting in a loved one’s death to compensation for additional operations, treatments, or rehabilitation necessitated by the initial mistake.

-For example, if a surgeon makes a mistake that results in a patient being paralyzed, we can paint a clear picture for negotiations and a potential jury of what your life will be like now that you can no longer walk.
-This will include all types of things – from no longer being able to work in your previous field of employment to pain and suffering from no longer being able to participate as fully in raising your family or engaging in hobbies you once enjoyed.
+For instance, if a surgeon’s error leads to a patient’s paralysis, we can vividly depict the impact on your life during negotiations or in front of a jury.
+This will include all types of things – from no longer being able to work in your previous field of employment to pain and suffering from no longer being able to fully be a part of raising your family or engaging in hobbies you once enjoyed.

 Calculating damages in medical malpractice cases can be complicated, and it’s important to seek out personal injury attorneys who are experienced with the nuances of the process, such as those at Farris, Riley & Pitt, LLP.

-We compassionately listen to your experience and go through an extensive investigatory process to ensure we know every detail of your case.
-Our medical malpractice attorneys are aggressive during negotiations and never shy away from a trial if it means ensuring you receive the compensation you and your family deserve.
-To learn more about our medical malpractice process and to receive a free case evaluation, please call us any time at (205) 324-1212.
+Hiring experienced medical malpractice attorneys in Birmingham is crucial to handling the complexities of proving medical malpractice.
+We carefully listen to your experience and conduct a deep investigation to gather every detail of your case.
+Our medical malpractice lawyers are fierce in negotiations and unafraid of trials to secure your deserved compensation.
+To learn more about our medical malpractice process and to receive a free case evaluation, please call us anytime at (205) 324-1212.

 Frequently Asked Questions

 Alabama Code § 6-5-482 sets a statute of limitations of two years on all injury claims.
-If a cause of action is not discovered and could not reasonably have been discovered within that period, then an action can be commenced up to six months after the date of the discovery.
-The exception provided in this law relating to minors only applies to victims less than 4 years of age, who are given until their eighth birthday to commence an action.
+If a cause of action remains undiscovered and could not have reasonably been discovered within that period, then you can commence an action up to six months after the date of the discovery.
+This law’s exception for minors pertains exclusively to those under the age of 4, allowing them to file a claim until their eighth birthday.

-Most consent forms are purely for evidence that you were informed of certain risks and have agreed to medical procedures.
+Most consent forms function as evidence that you received information regarding specific risks and have agreed to undergo medical procedures.
 If the consent form (or a separate form) sought to release medical personnel and facilities from civil liability, such agreements are not always ironclad.
-A release form might be declared invalid if it did not identify a complication suffered by the victim or if it did not adequately define the complication.
+A release form could self-declare invalidity if it omits or inadequately defines a complication experienced by the victim.

 Medical Malpractice Statistics

-According to the 2017 Medical Malpractice Payout Analysis by Diederich Healthcare, Alabama saw more than $26 million in medical malpractice payouts in 2016.
-In 2015, Alabama had the 10th highest number of malpractice suits per 100,000 residents with 29.5
+According to a recent Medical Malpractice Payout Analysis report by Diederich Healthcare, Alabama saw more than $44 million in medical malpractice payouts in 2022.
+This figure represented a staggering 56 percent increase in malpractice payouts since 2020.

 Farris, Riley & Pitt, LLP has been helping injury victims for more than 20 years.
-Our firm will conduct an independent investigation of your incident and work tirelessly to make sure all negligent parties are held accountable.
+Our Birmingham medical malpractice lawyers independently investigate and tirelessly pursue accountability for all negligent parties.